 **Systemic & Family Constellations is a technique that has the potential of being highly transformative.
 It can be adapted to your needs; however, it is not a substitute for psychotherapy or psychiatric support.

-Check out this podcast interview:
+Check out this interview with Meghan:

 Family Constellations & Ancestral Healing

 If you are a return client, email Meghan to make an appointment: email@example.com

 Any problem can be addressed in a constellation whether it's a family matter, challenges for couples, about other relationships, a professional issue or within your organization.
 Common topics are related to relationships of all types (spouses, parents, children, friends, colleagues etc.), help with decision making, health-related matters, or business and professional dilemmas, to name a few.

 The Constellation approach is a good one if your problem involves other people, but is not limited to that.

 A constellation will reveal what you can't see with the natural eye, the hidden dynamics and causes of a problem.
 By revealing the origin, it is then brought to consciousness and a healing exchange takes place bringing more natural order to the system you pertain to, your family system or any other system.
 If we work in a group setting, representatives are chosen to represent different elements of the story and the parts interact naturally showing the story between the parts.
 If we work individually, then you and I together "represent" the different elements of the story and look for resolution this way, making it a more active process.

 A constellation gives you the opportunity to step toward your own healing, and like all opportunities, it usually starts from a problem.
 Common subjects include the following list: